 We have become his poetry, a re-created people that will fulfill the destiny he has given each of us, for we are joined to Jesus, the Anointed One.
 Even before we were born, God planned in advance our destiny and the good works we would do to fulfill it!
 Ephesians 2:10 TPT

 Therefore, like brand new re-creations of ourselves, we’ve been given an original plan, purpose, and destiny.
-Hence, abundant life is to be found where there was barrenness.
-Similarly, where there was no purpose, a God-given-God-appointed destiny awaits us.
+Hence, abundant life does springs where there was barrenness.
+Similarly, where there was no purpose, a God-given-God-appointed future awaits us.
 Recall that God once told the prophet, Jeremiah, that his plans for us are to prosper us, to give us a future, and hope (Jer.
 29:11).
-Isn’t it amazing to know that God planned our destinies in advance?
+Isn’t it amazing to know that God planned our destinies before we even existed?
 Jesus said, “I go to prepare a place for you to rest.
 And when everything is ready, I will come back and take you to myself so that you will be where I am” (John 14:2).
-This, therefore, implies that our destiny is to spend eternity with Jesus before the Father’s majestic and splendorous presence.
+This promise, therefore, implies that our destiny is to spend eternity with Jesus before the Father’s majestic and splendorous presence.

 Obviously, “We have become his poetry….. a re-created people…” This phrase should make you ask yourself some questions such as, what do these words produce in you?
 What resonates with your spirit when you consider the fact that you are God’s poem to a broken and lost world?
-Does your heart quiver to the reality that you have been re-created to fulfil God’s perfect and unique destiny for your life?
+Does your heart quiver to the reality that you have been re-created to fulfill God’s perfect and unique destiny for your life?